This section focuses on FDA-approved medications:

 Only the first two drugs listed on this page — the oral medication Propecia (that contains finasteride 1mg) and the topical medication Rogaine (that contains minoxidil) — are approved by the FDA for the treatment of common baldness in men (androgenetic alopecia).
 When the others are used for this purpose, it is considered “off-label” use.

 Propecia (finasteride), which inhibits DHT, is particularly helpful in reversing genetic baldness in its early stages.
-Finasteride still requires a prescription, but is available in the less expensive 5mg generic form that can be divided into smaller 1.25mg doses using a pill cutter.
+Finasteride still requires a prescription, but is available in the less expensive 5mg generic form — which can be divided into smaller 1.25mg doses using a pill cutter — and in a generic 1mg dose.

 Rogaine (minoxidil) directly stimulates hair growth, but is significantly less effective than finasteride when used alone.
 The best results are noted when it is used in conjunction with Propecia.
 Minoxidil is generic and no longer requires a doctor’s prescription.